 Light surrounds us and informs our daily life.
 In this course for non-physics majors, we will examine many aspects of light and its impact on the world around us.
 We will begin by studying geometric optics - the optics of shadows, lenses, fiber optics, and rainbows.
 We will then move onto wave optics - the optics of anti-reflective coatings, pointillism, and polarized sunglasses.
 Finally, we will wrap up by considering the quantum mechanical nature of light - the physics behind solar power, LASERs, and optical tweezers.
-As we study these topics, emphasis will be placed on the everyday applications of the physics concepts and their impact on the world.
-Prerequisite: One course from Science in the Natural World.
-Core Requirements: Scientific Intersections and Impacts
+As we study these topics, emphasis will be placed on the every day applications of the physics concepts and their impact on the world.
+Prerequisite: Natural Science course.
+Core: Scientific Intersections and Impacts